Conservation of Biodiversity

 Support of the Kiritappu Wetland National Trust

-Kiritappu Wetland, Japan’s third largest wetland, has gained global recognition for its value and was registered as a Ramsar Convention Wetland in 1993.
+The Kiritappu Wetland, Japan’s third largest wetland, has been recognized internationally as a Ramsar Convention Wetland in 1993 for its natural value.